trapeze-bell-peter/devise-jira-authenticable/README.md

 This provides a mechanism to allow devise to authenticate using a JIRA instance.
 It integrates with the jira-ruby.gem.
 Even if you intend only to use a `jira-authenticable` strategy within Devise, I suggest starting by getting Devise going with the `database-authenticable` strategy.

 The following instructions assume that you want to use the `jira-authenticable strategy` alongside another strategy such as `database-authenticatable`.

+> I had originally designed jira-authenticable to work both standalone and in conjunction
+> with database_authenticatable.
+However, I have run into an issue.
+In standalone mode
+> my user model needs to define a password method that is used elsewhere.
+However, if
+> I define a password method it may overwrite the password method defined by the
+> database_authenticatable strategy.
+So a no-win situation.
+For now, please use the two
+> strategies together.

 ## Devise Preparation